 Copyright 2012-2017, Temple University.
 All rights reserved.

 Internships are an increasingly important part of the college experience.
 According to the NACE Job Outlook Survey, more than 70% of employers prefer to hire candidates with relevant work experience, and a majority of employers prefer that experience to come through an internship or co-op.
-As a student, an internship gives you the opportunity to build valuable skills and capitalize on your classroom learning.
-To get started on your internship search:
+Internships provide students with opportunities to build valuable skills and utilize what they have learned in the classroom.

-- Create a game plan: Research is one of the most important parts of an internship search.
+Research is one of the most important components of an internship search.
 Use our resources to discover current postings and research potential new employers.
 The goal of research is to tailor your resume and cover letter to highlight your best fit for an individual position.
 Here's a sample game plan for finding opportunities:

 - Consult Career Center resources such as Handshake, Career Shift, and LinkedIn to identify 5-10 organizations that meet your criteria.
 Research the mission, services, and potential opportunities at these organizations.